From the HighEdWeb Board of Directors:

 - The engagement of the HighEdWeb community at conferences and online, its enthusiasm for our collective work, and the Association’s tradition of listening to feedback in making changes to our events.

-- Our annual conference (hello Austin!), certainly our most visible activity to date, with its associated quality, reputation, growth, and momentum.
+- Our annual conference (this year in Austin), certainly our most visible activity to date, with its associated quality, reputation, growth, and momentum.

 - The dedication of our volunteers to make HighEdWeb activities happen, and their connections to the Web profession in higher education.